Annarath/Data-Science-Portfolio/README.md

 This repository is my portfolio, storing Data Science Projects
 <br />
 <br />
-I self-taught data science via online courses and projects for hands-on practices.
-I am a final year Industrial Economics undergraduate student who is interested in Data Science.
-I am aiming to pursue my further studies and careers in Data Science field.
-I may not be the best at programming and data science as I just started my Data science journey for about a year alongsides my university work, but I am confident that I am an ambitious person as "do everthing the best I can" is my personal all-time life quote.
+I self-taught data science via online courses and projects for hands-on practices which led me to continuing my Master's study in MSc Business Analytics.
+I am currently working as an Analyst in the Data Science and Analytics team.
+I am aiming to expand my knowledge and skills and progress my careers in this Data Science field.
 <br />
 <br />
 Fire Services in London (R)